jon-ryan/trainYourBrain/README.md

 # Train Your Brain
-With Train Your Brain you can easily train yourself on knowledge and facts you really want to remember.
+With Train-Your-Brain you can easily train yourself on knowledge and facts you really want to remember.
+Add some questions and the correct answers and try to remember those facts.
+If you remembered the answer, validate your solution with what you initially set as the answer.
+This is an ideal companion for every student who is trying to get the hang on their subject.

 ### Copyright notice
 This project uses